Provisioning in applications

 Okta's deprovisioning features ensure that people who are no longer with your company do not have access to sensitive applications and documentation.
 Deprovisioning is also important for compliance reasons and to help you maintain an accurate usage count for your applications.

-You can deprovision users in Okta or AD.
-Users are automatically deprovisioned from supported apps.
+You can deprovision users in Okta or in AD.
+For supported apps, users are automatically deprovisioned.
 Admins receive an email describing any apps that require them to manually deprovision users.